-After a few months solid work, this dedicated committee have kicked some real goals….
+4 years in, and a whole lot of hard work, the dedicated Board of the ADN have kicked some real goals….
 Here they are, at your disposal !

 Originally a Registered Nurse and Midwife, Louise has worked as a Snr Health Promotion Officer with NSW Health for the past 25 years.
 With qualifications in Health Promotion and Adaptive Leadership, Louise is also nearing the end of Social Work studies at Charles Sturt University.